maybeanerd/eoy/slides.md

 transition: slide-up
 ---

+# MagiBot

+## State:
-# Someone gives me money for MagiBot
+- Someone has been donating money for a few months now.

 ---
 layout: intro-image-right